codingwithshawnyt/djangoMapCluster/docs/source/client-api.rst

 +---------------------+------------+--------------------------------------------------+----------------------------+

 settings.onFinalClick
-    Hook for what happens when the user clicks on a final marker.
+    Defines the action when the user clicks on a final marker.

     .. code-block:: javascript